squirrelsoft-dev/doc-fetcher/commands/generate-skill.md

      - How to use the skill
    - Show the generated skill path

-5. **Error Handling**:
+4. **Error Handling**:
    - If documentation not found: Suggest `/fetch-docs [library]` to cache docs first
    - If skill already exists: Ask if user wants to overwrite or create a variant
    - If template not found: List available templates and ask user to choose
    - If generation fails: Show error and suggest re-fetching documentation
+   - If script not found: Verify the doc-fetcher plugin is installed

-6. **Next Steps**: Inform the user that the skill is now available and will automatically activate when working with the library (if auto-activation is configured).
+5. **Next Steps**: Inform the user that the skill is now available and will automatically activate when working with the library (if auto-activation is configured).

 ## Important Notes

+- The script runs from the plugin directory: `~/.claude/plugins/cache/doc-fetcher/`
+- The `--path` parameter tells it which project to operate on (current directory)
-- Skills are generated from documentation cached in `.claude/docs` (project directory)
+- Skills are generated from documentation cached in the project's `.claude/docs` directory
 - The generated skill references the specific version of documentation
 - Skills can auto-activate based on package.json dependencies or file patterns
 - Use `--template` to customize skill focus (expert, quick-reference, troubleshooter, etc.)